wildoracle/beepy/README.md

 <h1>Give your Beepy a fresh start!</h1>
 <h3>DON'T follow the "official" steps in the link below, but instead take the steps I'm sharing here to install Ardangelo aka Excel's drivers and firmware using my custom script.</h3>

-This started as a personal log of what build files worked and documentation for the https://beepy.sqfmi.com/docs/getting-started
+This started as a personal log of what build files worked and documentation for the [Beepy](https://beepy.sqfmi.com/)

+But then developed into little more than a "guide for dummies" version of [the Ardangelo method](https://ardangelo.github.io/beepy-ppa/)

 ----------------------------------------------------------------
 <h1>Software Setup</h1>